 5. More time to do what you love

-I think one of the biggest advantages to getting more done earlier in the day is that you have more time to do what you truly love later.
-Whether that’s spending time with your family, reading a good book, going on a hike, or doing crafts you won’t feel guilty because everything else is done!
+One of the biggest advantages to getting more done earlier in the day is that you have more time to do what you truly love later.
+Whether that’s spending time with your family, reading a good book, going on a hike, or doing crafts, you won’t feel guilty because everything else is done!

-At least, that’s my hope.
-But I have noticed that my morning people friends do get the main things done quite early, while I struggled to get them done at all.
+At least, that’s the hope.
+But I have noticed that my morning people friends do get the main things done quite early, while I struggle to get them done at all.
 So I think it’s possible, and I really like the idea of doing more of what I love!

 6. More self discipline

 Getting up early has helped me to master myself better than anything.
 I had to get up at 6:30 every morning when I served my LDS mission, and I know I reaped all of the above benefits and more.
 More importantly, I was more in control of my emotions, my body, and my habits.
 I was more kind to people (even in the morning), and I worked harder.
 I really want that for myself again.

 So, we’re starting with 6:30, but I’m working towards even earlier (am I crazy?
 Maybe.) so that I can be up and ready to go before I even need to wake up the kids.
 I’ve tried it before, and it is a bit difficult to change my chronotype, but I think it’s entirely possible.

 - Big Difference: Get more done, have more time for the things you love and for the things you have to do, self-mastery.